Bristol+Bath Creative R+D

-Bristol+Bath Creative R+D works to bring together networks in Bristol and Bath in order to forge connections, share knowledge and create new opportunities.
+Bristol+Bath Creative R+D works to bring together networks in Bristol and Bath in order to forge connections, share knowledge, create new opportunities and drive innovation.

-This first-of-a-kind collaboration between digital creativity centre Watershed and the region’s four universities - UWE Bristol, Bath Spa, the University of Bath and the University of Bristol - intends to break down doors, connecting the worlds of university research and creative business to develop a shared vision for tomorrow’s creative industries.
+This first-of-a-kind collaboration between Bath Spa University, it's neighbouring universities – University of Bath, University of Bristol and UWE Bristol – and digital creativity centre Watershed, intends to break down doors, connecting the worlds of university research and creative business to develop a shared vision for tomorrow’s creative industries.

-Bristol+Bath Creative R+D is here to make a real and lasting impact, attracting new talent and fostering the next generation of original, diverse, creative minds.
+Bristol+Bath Creative R+D is an exciting £6.8m innovation programme funded by the Arts and Humanities Research Council and is here to make a real and lasting impact, attracting new talent and fostering the next generation of original, diverse, creative minds.
 The aim is for Bristol and Bath to carry the torch for jaw-dropping innovation, creating the most inventive, compelling new products, services and experiences.
 The network will aim to achieve this in an inclusive and sustainable way, working as one to create a positive economic, social and cultural impact.